Sterling holds above $1.30 ahead of new lockdown measures

 By Joice Alves

-Johnson will hold a meeting of the government's emergency COBRA committee and then address parliament.
+Johnson was due to hold a meeting of the government's emergency COBRA committee and then address parliament.
 His three-tiered local lockdowns will include shutting bars, gyms, casinos and bookmakers in some areas placed onto the "very high" alert level, probably across the north of England, British media reported.

 In the meantime, the Bank of England asked banks on Monday how ready they are for zero or negative interest rates, following up its announcement last month that it was considering how to take rates below zero if necessary.